I love DIY projects because I learn something new and save a few bucks.

 If you use this regularly, wash the two filters in running water at least once a week because performance will degrade if you use something that’s clogged.

 Empty this on a big garbage can and away from your face, especially if the area you cleaned up is dusty because dust will tend to fly everywhere.

-You’ll notice that there are two parts in the filter, an outer mesh filter that blocks out larger particles and the inner filter is made from cloth which filters finer dirt.
+You’ll notice that there are two parts in the filter, an outer mesh filter that blocks out larger particles, and the inner filter is made from cloth, which filters bits of dirt.

-Both are washable but it is still advisable to have an extra filter if you live in a dusty environment because dusts are denser and will clog up faster.
+Both are washable, but it is still advisable to have an extra filter if you live in a dusty environment because dust is denser and will clog up faster.

 On a full charge, you’ll get around 10 minutes max if you just leave it on, it’ll last longer if you turn it on in intervals.

 If you want it to last longer – you can purchase the 18-volt LXT battery as backup, and it’ll give you 20 minutes of continuous use.

 Take note that the 3.0ah LXT battery will also take twice as long to charge – about half an hour.